TomoBabel/TomoBabel/docs/source/dev/writing_converters.rst

    CETS ``DataSet``

 #.
 It should have the ability to separately convert individual parts of a project to the
-   CETS data format
+   appropriate CETS data format objects.

 #.
-Write doncumentations for the converter.
+Write documentation for the converter.
 Make a folder in ``docs/source/converters``
    with full documentation and update ``docs/source/index.rst`` to display it.

 #.
 Write tests for your converter.
 Make a dir in ``tomobabel/tests/converters`` and